dos-reis-francisco/LAGAI2/ReadMe.md

 The DCNN code combines software modules written in Python and Matlab.

 * For the execution, the installation of the following software parts is required:
-  * Windows 11
   * Python 3.9
-  * Visual studio code
-  * Matlab 2021b with matlab engine python library (allowing calls to the Matlab engine from python)
+  * Matlab 2021b with matlab engine python library
   * Tensorflow 2.9
-  * Keras
   * Cudnn 8.1
   * Cuda toolkit 11.2